Yungboymin/Shadow-V-1/README.md

 ---

-⚡ SHADOW v-0 ⚡
+⚡ SHADOW V-1 ⚡

-🎭 The Weakest Bot Alive 🎭

-🌑 About
+🎭About🎭

-Shadow v-0 is a lightweight, stylish WhatsApp bot built using @whiskeysockets/baileys.
-It offers basic group management functions like anti-link, welcome, and goodbye messages while maintaining a minimalist design.
+Shadow v-1 is a lightweight, stylish WhatsApp bot built using @whiskeysockets/baileys.
+It offers basic group management functions like anti-link, welcome, and goodbye messages, shadowban,while maintaining a minimalist design.

 ---